isc-projects/kea/doc/sphinx/arm/hooks-cb-cmds.rst

 in the Kea configuration file (see :ref:`dhcp4-std-options` and :ref:`dhcp6-std-options`).
 The option information is carried in the `options` list.
 Another list, `subnets`, contains a map with the identifier of the subnet for which the option is to be set.
-If such option already exists for the subnet, it is replaced with the new instance.
+If such an option already exists for the subnet, it is replaced with the new instance.

 ::